 Finalists and Winners Announcement

-Finalists will be announced on The Trust website on 28th February 2017.
-Winners will be announced at The Craft of Comedy Festival April 1st 2017 and afterwards on the website.
+Finalists will be announced on The Trust website on July 24th 2019.
+Winners will be announced via twitter and the trust website on August 28th 2019

 - First Prize: £500.

 Please note that these schemes are listed here for your convenience.
 However, they are run by external organisations and unless otherwise noted the BBC has no involvement with them.
 Therefore the BBC cannot respond to any queries in connection to those and accepts no liability for the accuracy of third party websites and the information contained on them.